Best Gay Bars & Clubs in Orlando (2026)

 Join our newsletter for exclusive travel guides, local insights, and community updates.
 No spam, unsubscribe anytime.

-The scene is spread across three main clusters: Mills 50 and the Milk District (the nightlife hub with the highest concentration of gay bars), Ivanhoe Village (the cocktail-forward upscale option), and Downtown/Church Street (drag dining and newer venues).
+The scene is spread across a few clusters: Mills 50 and the Milk District (the nightlife hub with the highest concentration of gay bars), Ivanhoe Village (the cocktail-forward upscale option), College Park (neighborhood dives), and Downtown (home to Anthem, the city's newest major venue).
 Unlike a city with one walkable gayborhood strip, you'll need a car or rideshare to hop between Orlando's clusters — but once you're in a neighborhood, you can bar-crawl on foot.

 Here are the best LGBTQ+ bars and clubs in Orlando, plus the drag spots, queer-friendly venues, and bar crawl routes you need to know.